-● Even if there were any legitimate uncertainty on the proper interpretation of an RCV-for-President law, RCV supporters in the state involved would press election administrators and courts to definitively declare—before Election Day—how votes are going to be counted.
-Thus, there would be no post-election “constitutional crisis … throwing the nation into turmoil” as predicted by spokesmen for the false claim that RCV is incompatible with National Popular Vote.
+● Even if some state’s RCV-for-President law in the future is unclear, RCV supporters in the state involved would press election administrators and courts to definitively declare—before Election Day—how votes are going to be counted.
+Thus, there would be no post-election question—much less a “constitutional crisis … throwing the nation into turmoil” as predicted by opponents.

 ● The false claim that Ranked Choice Voting (RCV) is incompatible with the National Popular Vote Compact ignores the history of writing the Compact.
 In fact, the leading organization advocating RCV (FairVote) was the very first organization to endorse the Compact, and the head of that organization (Rob Richie) supporter of RCV was co-author of the Compact and the book describing the Compact.
 The National Popular Vote Compact was written to be compatible with RCV from the very beginning.

 Click here for detailed memo explaining why Ranked Choice Voting (RCV) Is Compatible with National Popular Vote